-Recommendation Status Timeline 14 The review team recommends that Trinity formulate and implement initiatives to increase survey response rates and improve the consistency of feedback mechanisms across the student population in line with international best practice.
-Although our response rates to national student surveys are good and well above the national average, which testifies to our on-going initiatives to engage students and increase response rates, we are not convinced that increasing survey response rates alone will improve the 'consistency of feedback'.
-Following discussion on student evaluation at the University Council we will now (i) focus on working collaboratively with our IUA colleagues to improve the national survey tools, and (ii) investigate existing good practices in our LERU partner institutions that can be tested and, if appropriate, adopted by Trinity. (i) (ii) 2023-2025 2023-2026
+Recommendation and Status Timeline Principal Owner (PO) 14 The review team Although our response rates to national student surveys are good and well above the national recommends that Trinity average, which testifies to our on-going initiatives to engage students and increase response rates, (i) 2023-2025 formulate and implement we are not convinced that increasing survey response rates alone will improve the 'consistency of (1) 2023-2025 initiatives to increase feedback'.
+Following discussion on student evaluation at the University Council we will now (i) /;;) 2022 2026 survey response rates focus on working collaboratively with our IUA colleagues to improve the national survey tools, and (ii) 2023-2026 and improve the consistency of feedback (ii) investigate existing good practices in our LERU partner institutions that can be tested and, if mechanisms across the appropriate, adopted by Trinity. student population in line Trinity: with international best (i) participated in the Maynooth Innovation Lab Consultation on the National Student Survey in practice.
+November 2022, and in the IUA Quality Committee discussion on the National Student Survey PO: Quality Officer in March, June, and October 2023; and submitted a response from the Quality Committee to the Crowe Evaluation Report to the National Steering Committee in October 2023. (ii) research on LERU evaluation practices will commence in February 2024.